 Better Way Foundation leaders are committed to collaborating with grantees to find a better way to build a future where child well-being contributes to strong families and communities.

-Prior to joining Better Way Foundation, Hipple was the director of programs for the Center for Interfaith Action on Global Poverty, where he directed a multi-million dollar program that mobilized more than 20,000 Muslim and Christian religious leaders in Nigeria to teach their congregations about malaria prevention and treatment.
-He consulted on international development, evaluation and program design for clients including Chevron, OPIC, USAID, Arabella Advisors and Development Alternatives, Inc., and managed a major evaluation of the Center for Global Development for The Bill & Melinda Gates Foundation, Hewlett Foundation, MacArthur Foundation and Rockefeller Foundation.
+Prior to joining GHR and Better Way, Andreas was the director of programs for the Center for Interfaith Action on Global Poverty, where he directed a multi-million dollar program that mobilized more than 20,000 Muslim and Christian religious leaders in Nigeria to teach their congregations about malaria prevention and treatment.
+He has also consulted on international development, evaluation and program design for a wide range of government, NGO and corporate clients.
+Andreas was a Peace Corps volunteer in Benin for two years and began his career as an analyst for an investment consultancy in Minneapolis.

 Andreas earned a master’s degree in international relations with honors from Johns Hopkins University’s School of Advanced International Studies (SAIS), where he is working to complete a doctorate.
 He earned a bachelor’s degree in economics from Carleton College.

 Mercedes Plendl joined Better Way Foundation as the foundation administrator in 2014.
 Mercedes manages the grants process, serving as the contact person for operations in collaboration with the executive director and other support staff.
 She also serves as the strategy & learning associate to Better Way’s sister foundation, GHR Foundation.

 Prior to joining Better Way, Mercedes worked in Uijeongbu, South Korea developing curriculum, supporting organizational administration and teaching at the Sogang Language Program.

 Plendl earned a bachelor’s degree in German and theater arts from the University of Minnesota, during which time she worked and studied abroad in London and Berlin.